vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

   - This acts similarly to the mode when an AMM is synchronising, except that the position will be closed in pieces as the price moves towards the `base price` rather than all at once at the nearest price.

 Note that, whilst an `Abandon Position` transaction immediately closes the AMM a `Reduce-Only` transaction will keep it active for an uncertain amount of time into the future.
 During this time, any Amendment transactions received should move the AMM out of `Reduce-Only` mode and back into standard continuous operation.

+### Oracle-driven base price

+The base price can either be a fixed scalar specified by a user or an [oracle configuration](./0045-DSRC-data_sourcing.md).
+It should be possible to switch between the two with a regular vAMM amendment transaction.

+When oracle-driven base price is selected during the vAMM creation then the system first awaits the receipt of the next data point from the oracle and then follows the process outlined in [creation/amendment process](#creationamendment-process) with `base price` set to that value.

+Similarly, when the vAMM configuration is amended to use the oracle-driven base price rather than a fixed user supplied value, the system awaits the receipt of the next data point from the oracle and then uses that value as the `base price` in the regular amendment transaction outlined above.

+#### Maximum update frequency

+An optional non-negative parameter controlling the maximum update frequency should be included in the oracle-driven base price configuration.
+When set to `0` the `base price` will update each time a new value is received from the oracle.
+When set to a positive value, the `base price` should be amended to the last value received from the oracle once the specified time elapses.
+If such value is the same as the currently specified `base price` then there should be no effect.
+The default value of this parameter should be `0`.

 ### Determining Volumes and Prices